Version: May 2023

 Suspected cases of Covid-19

-St Cecilia’s Tarxien will immediately notify parents/guardians if their child begins to show symptoms of COVID-19 while on the premises, including the need for immediate pick up.
+St Cecilia’s Tarxien will immediately notify parents/guardians if their child begins to show symptoms of

 Parents are required to advise the management if a family member or relative has tested positive for COVID-19 and must not bring the child to the Childcare for fourteen days.